Fettuccine Alfredo: Alfredo sauce

 In the United States, shelf-stable Alfredo sauce is sold by brands such as Ragú, Trader Joe's, Whole Foods Market, Bertolli, Kroger, Classico, Prego, Rao's, Newman's Own, Signature Select, and Saclà in glass jars for home cooks.
 Giovanni Rana and Buitoni sell fresh Alfredo sauces in plastic tubs that must be refrigerated.
 The Alaska Seasoning Company makes "Alfredo sauce powder", a spice mix to which, according to the company, one "simply [adds] cream [to] make a restaurant style Alfredo Sauce".
 These sauces are marketed at various price points and quality levels, and are often reviewed in food related publications.

 The British retailer ASDA sells a version called "New York creamy chicken Alfredo sauce".

-Other Alfredo variants and formats such as pre-packaged fresh, boil-in-bag, or frozen meals are also widely available in the United States.
+Other Alfredo variants and formats such as pre-packaged fresh, boil-in-bag, or ready to eat frozen meals are also widely available in the United States.
 In the late 1970s, McDonald's experimented with a dinner menu that included fettuccine Alfredo, pizza, lasagna, and McSpaghetti.
-These options are no longer available in the U.S.
+These options are no longer available in the US.

 In Italy, Alfredo alla Scrofa began offering its own version of salsa Alfredo in 2020.
-Sold in glass jars and promoted as using only the highest quality ingredients, the sauce contains Parmesan (43%), water, butter, rice flour, and sunflower seed oil—but no cream.
+Sold in glass jars and promoted as using only the highest quality ingredients, the sauce contains Parmesan (43%), water, butter, rice flour, and sunflower seed oil – but no cream.